 I saw a blood streak while coughing into a tissue in the morning for the past three days, occurring only in the morning.
 I had a cold, but now I have just been coughing for the past 10 days.
 Please tell me if the blood I see is something to worry about or not.
 Also, I would like to know what to do about my cough.
+Thank you.

 Was this answer helpful?